shanshee/PhotoForecast/README.md

 5. Open a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or inquiries, please contact us at slondelle@yahoo.com.
+For any questions or inquiries, please contact me at slondelle@yahoo.com.

 ---